-The U.S. Government's obligation to make awards is contingent upon the availability of appropriated funds from which payment for award purposes can be made and the receipt of proposals that are determined to be acceptable by the Government for award under this announcement.
+Funds are not currently available for awards under this Master NRA.
+The Government's obligation to make award(s) is contingent upon the availability of appropriated funds from which payment can be made and the receipt of proposals that NASA determines are acceptable for award under this Master NRA.
 No additional funds above the initially specified award value will be available.